Morocco travel designed by locals delivered personally

 It's More Extraordinary with Sarah Tours

+Sarah Tours is the company people think of when they want customized tours in Morocco.
 We believe that travel is more than just ticking off destinations from a list.
-It's about immersing yourself in the heart of each place, going beyond the surface to truly discover a destination.
-With over 25 years of experience under our belts, our incredible adventures span all seven continents and allow you to delve deeper—exploring not just the iconic sights but also the hidden corners known only to the locals, where no other tours go.
+It's about immersing yourself in the heart of each place, to truly discover a destination.
+Our incredible adventures span all seven continents and allow you to delve deeper with local immersion, exploring not just the iconic sights but also the hidden corners known only to the locals, sustainable and immersive journeys.

 Free cancellation